Have you enjoyed cooler autumn weather? Here are some family fun ideas to save money this fall season.

 - Winter is coming.
 Prepare yourself.

 This isn’t so much an activity as it is a general frugal habit.
 Nonetheless, now is a great time to make sure your home is in shape to handle the colder weather.
 Seal those gaps in your doors and windows.
 Clean your gutters so your pipes don’t clog and freeze.
 Replace that old heater so you aren’t wasting money on your gas bill, or air conditioning unit (it’ll be cheaper now than in spring).
-For winter clothing, heaters, and everything else, check out the Zebit Market to buy now and pay over time, interest-free.
+For winter clothing, heaters, and everything else, check out the Zebit Market to buy now and pay over time.